“The tiny toiletry has become a staple of airport security checkpoints, but that’s all set to change."

 The Transport Secretary reminded passengers that, "This won’t happen straight away - this is going to take two years to be fully implemented.
 Until then, passengers must continue following the existing rules and check before travelling.”

-The current rules in UK airports require passengers to place all liquids into a clear plastic bag to pass through security.
+Passengers must place all liquids into a clear plastic bag to pass through security.

-Passengers are allowed to bring a maximum of one litre of liquid in containers of up to 100ml, though in practice most airports allow one plastic bag per passenger.
+You are allowed to bring a maximum of one litre of liquid in containers of up to 100ml, though in practice most airports allow one plastic bag per passenger.